-When responding to an incident involving a i30 Sedan HEV, we recommend that the first responders follow their organisation's standard operating procedures for dealing with vehicle emergencies.
+We recommend that the first responders follow their organization's standard operating procedures for dealing with vehicle emergencies.

-When the first responders cut the vehicle, they should always pay special attention to the airbag system, orange coloured high-voltage cables and other high-voltage components so that the parts are not damaged and to prevent a risk of explosion.
+When the first responders cut the vehicle, they should always pay special attention to the airbag system, orange colored high voltage cables and other high voltage components so that the parts are not damaged and to prevent a risk of explosion.

-4. Access to the occupants.
+4. Access to the occupants